Solar in Seattle, WA: 2026 Cost, Savings & Payback

 How much do solar panels cost in Seattle, WA?

-The average cost of a 6kW solar panel system in Seattle is approximately $16,560 before incentives ($2.76/watt).
-After the 30% federal Investment Tax Credit, the net cost is about $11,592.
-Washington sales tax exemption for solar; net metering at retail rate.
+The average cost of a 6kW solar panel system in Seattle is approximately $16,560 before local or state incentives ($2.76/watt).
+For 2026 planning, this calculator does not subtract a federal residential clean energy credit because IRS guidance says the credit is not available for property placed in service after December 31, 2025.
+Washington sales tax exemption for solar; net metering at retail rate

 How many peak sun hours does Seattle get?